Proud of UAE [email protected] [email protected] +97142500251 97142500251+ +971507869887 971507869887+ WhatsApp

 Discuss Your VAT Dispute

-A VAT dispute in the UAE arises when a business challenges an FTA decision after the reconsideration stage has been completed and the matter remains unresolved.
-This usually happens where the business disagrees with a tax assessment, administrative penalty, or other VAT-related decision and needs to take the matter further through the formal dispute process.
+A VAT dispute arises when a business challenges an FTA decision after the reconsideration stage has been completed and the matter remains unresolved.
+This typically occurs where the business disagrees with a tax assessment, administrative penalty, or VAT treatment decision and needs to escalate the matter through the formal appeal process.

-In the UAE, a reconsideration request is the first formal challenge to an FTA decision.
-If the outcome is not satisfactory, the matter may then be escalated to the Tax Disputes Resolution Committee, which operates under the Ministry of Justice.
+The UAE tax dispute process follows a defined sequence.
+VAT reconsideration is the first formal challenge — submitted directly to the FTA.
+If the outcome is unsatisfactory, the matter may then be escalated to the Tax Disputes Resolution Committee, which operates under the Ministry of Justice.
+Where the disputed amount exceeds AED 100,000, a further appeal to the competent court is available.

-- The FTA has issued a high-value penalty or assessment
+• The FTA has issued a high-value penalty or tax assessment

-- The case involves complex calculations, records, or documentation issues
+• The case involves complex calculations, documentation issues, or record discrepancies

-- The matter carries a risk of formal escalation before the TDRC or the courts
+• The matter carries a risk of escalation before the TDRC or the courts

-- The business needs Arabic submissions and properly organized supporting evidence
+• Arabic submissions and properly organised supporting evidence are required

-This stage is especially important where the financial exposure is material or where the outcome could affect future compliance, tax cash flow, or management decisions.
+This stage is particularly important where the financial exposure is material or where the outcome could affect future compliance, tax cash flow, or business operations.

 VAT Dispute Process in UAE – Step by Step